gn0meavp/AVPStateMachine/README.md

 * States inherited from the basic State class
 * Transitions use for connecting States by the coming Events
 * Special States for start and completion (success, failure or cancel)
+* States can be managed by blocks (for willEnter, didEnter, willLeave, didLeave events)
+* Transitions can be managed by blocks (for willTransition, didTransition)
 * Cancellation supports for any State
 * Automatically transfer objects between states
 * Managed State Machine can be easily tested with unit tests